tc39/proposal-shadowrealm/explainer.md

 ### <a name='Evaluation'></a>Evaluation

-The Realm API does not introduce a new way to evaluate code, it is subject to the existing evaluation mechanisms such as the [Content-Security-Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy).
+The Realms API does not introduce a new way to evaluate code, it is subject to the existing evaluation mechanisms such as the [Content-Security-Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy).

 If the CSP directive from a page disallows `unsafe-eval`, it prevents synchronous evaluation in the Realm.
 E.g.: `Realm#globalThis.eval`, `Realm#globalThis.Function`.